 - All children attending Community Eligibility Provision (CEP) schools where all children attending public schools in the district received free or reduced-price school lunches.

 - Children who attend private, parochial and charter schools and who received free school lunches.

 - Three and four-year old children attending Universal Pre-Kindergarten and who received free school lunches.

 - Young adults ages 19 to 21 who are still in school and who received free school lunches.

 - Foster children who received free school lunches.

-- There are no immigration criteria.
+- There are no immigration, income, resource, or employment criteria.